tazsingh/griffin.js/README.md

 ## Example App

+[**TorontoJS Website**](https://github.com/torontojs/torontojs.com) - Built a promotional website for TorontoJS to pull in JavaScript events from Toronto and the surrounding area.
+It also displays videos and general information about TorontoJS while serving as a base on which to expand upon.
+Uses Griffin.js, WebPack, React Router, Babel.js, and React Transform.

 [**Rets.ly/Zillow Hackathon**](https://github.com/enginuitygroup/retsly_hackathon) - A team of three built an app in 24 hours using Griffin.js, WebPack, React Router, and a few other tools.

-Another example coming.

 ## Disussion